Glenn Howerton

-Glenn Franklin Howerton III (born April 13, 1976) is an American actor, writer, and producer.
-He is best known for playing Dennis Reynolds on the FX/FXX sitcom It's Always Sunny in Philadelphia (2005–present), which he co-developed and on which he serves as an executive producer and writer alongside the other main cast members.
+Glenn Franklin Howerton III (/haʊərtən/; born April 13, 1976) is an American actor, comedian, writer, and producer.
+He is best known for playing Dennis Reynolds on the FX/FXX sitcom It's Always Sunny in Philadelphia (2005–present), which he co-developed and serves as an executive producer and writer alongside the other main cast members.

 Howerton's other notable performances include Cliff Gilbert on The Mindy Project (2012–2017), Don Chumph on the first season of Fargo (2014), Jack Griffin on A.P.
 Bio (2018–2021), and Jim Balsillie in the film BlackBerry (2023).
-He also co-hosted The Always Sunny Podcast (2021–2023) with his fellow Always Sunny co-stars and co-creators Rob Mac and Charlie Day.
+He also co-hosted The Always Sunny Podcast (2021–2023) with his fellow It's Always Sunny co-stars and co-creators Rob McElhenney and Charlie Day.

 Early life

-Howerton was born in Okinawa Prefecture on April 13, 1976, the son of American parents Janice and Glenn Franklin Howerton Jr. He has an older sister named Courtney.
-His father's job as a fighter pilot was the reason he was born in Japan, and it required the family to constantly move.
-Almost immediately after his birth, the family returned to the U.S. to live in Arizona and then New Mexico.
-When he was three years old, they relocated to England, where they lived in Felixstowe.
+Howerton was born in Okinawa Prefecture, Japan on April 13, 1976, the son of American parents Janice and Glenn Franklin Howerton Jr. He has an older sister named Courtney.
+His father was a fighter pilot in the United States Armed Forces, and the family frequently moved due to his military career.
+After Howerton's birth, his family returned to the U.S. to live in Arizona and then New Mexico.
+When he was three years old, they relocated to United Kingdom, where they lived in Felixstowe.
 Four years later, they again returned to the U.S. to live in Virginia.
 They then had a stint in South Korea, where they were based in Seoul.
 When he was 10 years old, they returned to the U.S. for a third time and settled in Montgomery, Alabama.

 After graduating from Jefferson Davis High School in Montgomery, Howerton moved to Miami, where he spent two years at the New World School of the Arts of Miami Dade College.
 In 1996, he entered Juilliard School's Drama Division in New York City, where he graduated with a BFA as part of Group 29 (1996–2000).